cocos/cocos-docs/en/cocos-service/agc-crash.md

 ### Verify whether the service is integrated successfully

-Crash service can integrate **without the need for coding**.
 Generally, there is a low probability that an app crashes.
-Therefore, you are not advised to test the Crash service with a real crash.
 You can call the API of the Crash SDK to intentionally trigger a crash during app test and view the crash data in AppGallery Connect to check whether the Crash service is running properly.

 - Add simple code to the script.